 Which type of gutter do you need?

 The type of gutter profile you’ll require for your build will largely depend on the style and age of your property.
-A popular choice in the industry, half-round gutters are a good fit for both contemporary and traditional buildings.
-They’re instantly recognisable, featuring a half cylinder which is open at the top to collect rainwater.
+Half-round gutters are a popular choice in the industry and work well with both contemporary and traditional architecture.
+They are instantly recognisable, with a half cylinder that is open at the top to collect rainwater.

 Properties constructed in the Victorian era often benefit from ogee gutters, as these add an air of tradition and authenticity to buildings.
-If you’re working on a refurbishment project, it’s a good idea to consider a deep gutter that will hold more water.
+If you are working on a renovation project, you should consider installing a deep gutter that can hold more water.

-This is strongly advised in areas affected by high levels of rainfall.
+This is strongly advised in areas prone to heavy rainfall.
 For a more modern structure, box gutters provide a great finish.
 They have a larger capacity compared to other types of guttering, and their rectangular shape is popular for stylish builds.

 There’s an abundance of choice when it comes to guttering materials too.
 There are pros and cons to using aluminium, plastic, cast iron, stainless steel and copper, but the main factors to consider are the type of building you’re working on and the look you want to achieve.